 The South Dakota National Guard Museum, located near the Capitol in Pierre, strives to gather, conserve, safeguard, and exhibit military archives, equipment, and relics.

 Heavy-duty military relics, such as a tank, a plane, anti-aircraft guns, cannons, and a wealth of information about the South Dakota National Guard throughout peace and conflict, may be found here.
-Discover the best historical South Dakota monuments in this museum.
+Discover the best historical things in this museum.

 This park, located near the South Dakota Hall of Fame on the Missouri River in Chamberlain, commemorates veterans and active service troops from every armed battle our country has faced.